feeef/lidenbrock/README.md

 If you want to retrieve and synchronise existing data, you need to add an attribute called <b>syncID</b> (NSString) to your model.
 Lidenbrock will then look at any <b>id</b>, <b>_id</b> or <b>syncID</b> attribute in your JSON data and try to retreive an existing entity based on its value.
+You can also specify a custom attribute, in your json data, to be your syncID :

+    [Recipe setSyncIdAs: @"myCustomAttribute"];

 If no match can be made, a new entity is created.

 The new model is as follow :